 Think of the agile hiring process as a project with the end deliverable being human capital.
-Whereas the waterfall approach to that deliverable can feel like a 26-mile marathon, agile’s like a 440-yard sprint in comparison.
+While the waterfall approach to that deliverable can feel like a 26-mile marathon, agile is like a 400 meter sprint in comparison.
 It’s scalable, transparent, and collaborative.

 What’s scalability?
 You can keep refining and adding to the recruitment process to meet the changing needs of the recruitment team, the applicant, and the company.
-Agile recruitment’s transparent because it’s collaborative.
+Agile recruitment is transparent because it is collaborative.
 It allows for continuous improvement and manages risk in short, manageable cycles.

-For instance, if something’s not working within that cycle (sprint), then it’s addressed then and there.
-The cycle is repeated until the job requirements are fine-tuned and the recruitment team has learned all they can from the applicant before deciding whether or not to continue on to the formal interview process.
+For instance, if something’s not working within that cycle (or sprint, as its known in agile), it’s addressed then and there.
+The cycle is repeated until the job requirements are fine-tuned and the recruitment team has learned all they can from the applicant, before deciding whether or not to continue on to the formal interview process.

 Agile’s Remote Recruiting Road Map